MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ### 4. Create the UI components

-We want to create them in the order that we have them listed top to bottom in the `App.tsx` file, so let's start with `WalletList.tsx`.
+Create the componenets in the order that you've listed them top to bottom in the `App.tsx` file.
+Start with `WalletList.tsx`.

 Add the following code to `src/components/WalletList.tsx`: